Criminology and Justice System

 What are Administration of Justice, Criminal Justice, and Correctional Administration?

-An associate degree in one of these majors opens the door to a variety of entry-level jobs in law enforcement, courts of law, and security careers.
+An associate degree in any of these majors can lead directly to entry-level positions in law enforcement, courts, corrections, and security.

 Is Studying Criminology and the Justice System Right for Me?